jagaapple/marubatsu.js/README.md

 **Executors** is to execute validations.

 ### `test(value: any)`
 Returns `true` if a value passes all validations, otherwise returns `false` .
+This executor immediately stops to check rules when a validation is failed in order to improve performance.

 - `value: any` ...
 The value